socialtables/connect-four/readme.md

 ## Issues

 - We're now using issues to keep track of improvements we can make to the game.
 Please refer to those if you want some guidance on what we're looking to add next.
+Please submit solutions as pull requests.

 ## Game Background
 There are several variations of the game, but for this project we're